colomoto/colomoto-web/news/logical-modelling-workshop-bc2-2017.rst

 .. tags: event
 .. description:

-Julien Dorier, Laurence Calzone, and Pedro Monteiro are planning a one-day workshop dedicated to Logical Modelling in the context of the Basel Computational Biology Conference ([BC]2 - https://www.bc2.ch/2017/).
+Julien Dorier, Laurence Calzone, and Pedro Monteiro are planning a one-day workshop dedicated to Logical Modelling in the context of the `Basel Computational Biology Conference <https://www.bc2.ch/2017/>`_.
 This workshop will take place in Basel on September 12, one day before the main [BC]2 conference (September 13-15).

-See  `</workshops/2017-bc2/>`_ for more details.
+More details are available on the `workshop page </events/2017-bc2-workshop/>`_.